Matthew O'Shea

-Matthew J. O'Shea is the Alderman of the 19th ward of Chicago, serving since 2011.
+Matthew J. O'Shea is an American politician who has served as the alderman for the 19th Ward of the Chicago City Council since 2011.
+The 19th Ward is located on the southwest side of Chicago and includes the neighborhoods of Beverly, Morgan Park and Mount Greenwood.

 Early life and education, and career

-O'Shea is a lifelong resident of the 19th ward.
+O'Shea is a lifelong resident of the 19th Ward.

-O'Shea attended Christ the King elementary school and Mount Carmel High School.
-He received a degree from Saint Mary's University of Minnesota.
+O'Shea attended Christ the King Elementary School, Mount Carmel High School and Moraine Valley Community College.
+He earned a bachelor’s degree from Saint Mary's University of Minnesota.

-In his career, O'Shea worked as a social worker, and later became the director of a community center.
-He also served as an aide to his 19th ward aldermanic predecessor Virginia Rugai.
+In his career, O'Shea worked as a social worker and director of a community center.
+He also served as an aide to Alderman Virginia Rugai and Cook County Sheriff Mike Sheahan.

-O'Shea has sat on several boards in the Beverly neighborhood, and has been a volunteer and board member for the Special Olympics Chicago.
+O'Shea serves on several boards, including the Chicago Police Memorial Foundation, Special Children’s Charities, John McNicholas Pediatric Brain Tumor Foundation and Misericordia Home.

-Aldermanic career
+Political career

-O'Shea was first elected alderman in 2011.
-He has been reelected in 2015 and 2019.
+O'Shea was first elected Alderman of the 19th Ward in 2011.
+He has been reelected in 2015, 2019 and 2023.

-He was supportive of Rahm Emanuel as Mayor of Chicago, and has claimed to have made safety a top priority for his ward.
+He was supportive of Rahm Emanuel as Mayor of Chicago, and has worked with the Chicago Police Department to make public safety a top priority for his community.